Daytime television in the United States: Talk shows

 In their early years NBC and ABC added daytime talk shows to their lineups.
 In the 1960s daytime soap operas became more prevalent on the networks, with talk shows moving to (and thriving in) syndication during the 1970s and 1980s.
 Since the 1990s, both NBC and ABC have added talk shows to their network lineups, while CBS had a single talk show - The Talk - from 2010 to 2024.
 Talk shows typically last one hour, and are more often than not hosted by already known celebrities and can take various forms - from a traditional single host, to a duo (usually a man and woman), to multiple hosts in a panel format.
 Talk shows deal with a variety of topics, like educational/self-help subjects, celebrity interviews, comedic monologues, stage performances, and tabloid/conflict oriented programs.
 Talk shows usually air in the morning and afternoon hours.

+A form of locally-produced daytime talk show is aired by some television stations, which usually focus primarily on lifestyle topics and other soft features.
+However, their main purpose is to serve as a vehicle for advertorial segments paid for by advertisers, such as local businesses.